-Interested in working with children in the classroom, but not sure you have the skills?
-The TRTC program will provide you with the knowledge and tools to be an effective non-certified substitute teacher.
+The TRTC program will provide you with the knowledge and tools to be an effective noncertified substitute teacher.
 Created in partnership with School District 91, this practical program focusses on classroom management, instructional techniques, and the responsibilities of teachers.
 The program can be completed in 10 months of part-time study and involves both online courses and a practicum.
+Completion of this program will enhance your ability to be an effective teacher replacement.